 As you interpret each employee’s MVR, it’s important to remember that points for moving violations can increase insurance premiums.
 A person’s driving history is one of the biggest factors in calculating what they pay for car insurance.
 Insurers also reward safe drivers with discounts.
 Mobile employees with moving violations may reduce their insurance coverage to offset their personal costs for insurance.
 In this case your organization’s risk is compounded by at-risk drivers.

 For this reason, it’s imperative to verify that employees are maintaining sufficient insurance coverage, especially after an MVR check that reveals a high-risk driver.
-If an employee reduces coverage to insufficient levels, your organization could be held liable for an accident involving that employee.
+If an employee reduces coverage to insufficient levels, your organization could be held liable for an accident involving that employee due to respondeat superior.
 To prevent this, require a minimum level of insurance coverage that far exceeds state minimums, and verify coverage on a bi-annual basis, since most premiums renew every six months.

 Check out our guide to mobile employee risk to learn how you can better mitigate your organization’s risk factors through MVR checks, points equalization, and insurance verification.